nhoffman/portfolio/content/pages/research.md

 through collaborations with computational biologists, experimentalists, and clinicians.

+I am **Head of the Informatics Division** of the Department of Laboratory Medicine, which provides me with a broad perspective on medical informatics.
+In this role, I direct the staff responsible for maintaining the Laboratory Information System and physical computing infrastructure for the department.

 My primary area of research is in the development and application of bioinformatic tools to perform nucleic acid sequence-based identification of microbiota in both basic research and clinical